PARTYMANX/partymod-mhpb/README.md

-# PARTYMOD for MHPB
+# PARTYMOD for Mat Hoffman's Pro BMX
-This is a patch for MHPB to improve its input handling as well as smooth out a few other parts of the PC port.
+This is a patch for Mat Hoffman's Pro BMX to improve its input handling as well as smooth out a few other parts of the PC port.
 The patch is designed to keep the game as original as possible, and leave its files unmodified.

 ### Features and Fixes